gabrielmcg/vp-netlify-test/post-deploy/ucp-metrics.md

 # UCP metrics in Prometheus

 ## Introduction
 Docker EE 2.1 uses a built-in deployment of Prometheus to power the performance graphs in the web UI for UCP.
 The metrics that UCP generates can be routed to a separate Prometheus, if required.
-A convenience playbook has been provided to configure a minimal Prometheus and Grafana deployment that can help vizualize all off the metrics that UCP generates.
+A convenience playbook has been provided to configure a minimal Prometheus and Grafana deployment that can help vizualize all of the metrics that UCP generates.

 For more information on UCP cluster metrics, see the article at https://docs.docker.com/ee/ucp/admin/configure/collect-cluster-metrics/.